-Rehab of the Gardner Family Medicine building into approximately 7 townhouse condominiums.
-This would involve adding a second story to the existing building and changing the roofline Overall resultant height no more than 42'.
+Rehab of the Gardner Family Medicine building into 8 townhouse condominiums with garage parking at the ground level.
+The new townhouse construction would involve adding a second story to the existing building and changing the roofline.
+Overall resultant height no more than 42'.
 Please see roof height study dated April 12, 2021 and the Concept Images dated 4-21-21 previously submitted.
-Parking lot lighting improvements on the eastern half of the site with shielding to maintain the dark sky will be done at this time along with the swimming pool and other amenities on the south of the site.
-New construction of townhouses (up to 9 units; 8 duplex and 1 single) to build the full permitted complement of 56 units will be done at this time replacing the paved area to the north of GFM.
-The stormwater improvements would also be done at this time.
-The building façade design and schematic layout to be approved by the board prior to the issuance of a building permit.
+A revamp and significant reduction of the main parking lot will be done at this time along with the swimming pool and other amenities on the south side of the site.
+New construction of 8 townhouses in 4 structures to build the full permitted complement of 56 units will be done at this time replacing the paved area to the north of GFM.
+Any stormwater improvements would also be done at this time.
+The building façade designs and schematic layouts to be approved by the board prior to the issuance of a building permit.
 Ultimate site impervious surface reduction 18% after this phase.

 A total of 56 dwelling units will be developed; 49 market units and 7 affordable units.
 There will be no commercial occupancy.
 Current HDR zoning permits one unit for every 5000sf with a 20% affordable housing bonus.
-5.43 Acres x 43560 = 236,530.8 sf minus 1230 sf of stormwater infrastructure = 235,300.8 sf /5000 sf/unit = 47.06 units (and 56.47 units with a 20% density bonus)
+5.43 Acres x 43560 = 236,530.8 sf minus 1230 sf of stormwater infrastructure = 235,300.8 sf / 5000 sf/unit = 47.06 units (and 56.47 units with a 20% density bonus) For the density bonus 6 affordable units are required.
+We will be providing 7.

-Anticipated beginning/completion dates of construction: 12-31-21 to 12-31-24
+Anticipated beginning/completion dates of construction: 1-31-21 to 5-30-25